YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * It takes approximately one (1) minute (per region) for BACKUP -ONLINE to give up and bypass a KILLs in progress; backup does not wait for Abandoned Kills to clear.

 * The environment variable ydb_baktmpdir specifies the directory where mupip backup creates temporary files.
-If ydb_baktmpdir is not defined, YottaDB uses the deprecated GTM_BAKTMPDIR environment variable if defined, and otherwise uses the current working directory.
+If ydb_baktmpdir is not defined, YottaDB uses the deprecated GTM_BAKTMPDIR environment variable, if defined, and otherwise uses the current working directory.

 * When you restrict access to a database file, YottaDB propagates those restrictions to shared resources associated with the database file, such as semaphores, shared memory, journals and temporary files used in the course of MUPIP BACKUP.